vibheksoni/VerbalCodeAi/README.md

 - **Helper tools**: `ask_buddy` (with context-aware second opinions)
 - **Web tools**: `google_search`, `ddg_search`, `bing_news_search`, `fetch_webpage`, `get_base_knowledge`

+> **💡 Pro Tip**: Agent Mode is the most cost-effective option when using cloud-based LLM providers.
+It makes fewer API calls compared to Chat Mode, which helps avoid rate limits and reduces costs.
+For the best experience with minimal expenses, consider using Agent Mode when working with paid API services.

 ## ⚙️ Configuration

 VerbalCodeAI can be configured through the `.env` file: